pingcap/docs-cn/grafana-tidb-dashboard.md

     - Duration: execution time
         - The duration between the time that the client's network request is sent to TiDB and the time that the request is returned to the client after TiDB has executed it.
 In general, client requests are sent in the form of SQL statements, but can also include the execution time of commands such as `COM_PING`, `COM_SLEEP`, `COM_STMT_FETCH`, and `COM_SEND_LONG_DATA`
         - Because TiDB supports Multi-Query, it supports sending multiple SQL statements at one time, such as `select 1; select 1; select 1;`.
 In this case, the total execution time of this query includes the execution time of all SQL statements
-    - QPS: the number of SQL statements executed per second on all TiDB instances.
-The execution results are classified into `OK` (successful) and `Error` (failed)
+    - Command Per Second: the number of commands processed by TiDB per second, which is classified according to the success or failure of command execution results
-    - Statement OPS: the number of different types of SQL statements executed per second, which is counted according to `SELECT`, `INSERT`, `UPDATE`, and other types of statements
+    - QPS: the number of SQL statements executed per second on all TiDB instances, which is counted according to `SELECT`, `INSERT`, `UPDATE`, and other types of statements
-    - QPS By Instance: the QPS on each TiDB instance, which is classified according to the success or failure of command execution results
+    - CPS By Instance: the command statistics on each TiDB instance, which is classified according to the success or failure of command execution results
     - Failed Query OPM: the statistics of error types (such as syntax errors and primary key conflicts) according to the errors occurred when executing SQL statements per second on each TiDB instance.
 It contains the module in which the error occurs and the error code
-    - Slow query: the statistics of the processing time of slow queries (the time cost of the entire slow query, the time cost of Coprocessor，and the waiting time for Coprocessor scheduling)
+    - Slow query: the statistics of the processing time of slow queries (the time cost of the entire slow query, the time cost of Coprocessor，and the waiting time for Coprocessor scheduling).
+Slow queries are classified into internal and general SQL statements
+    - Connection Idle Duration: the duration of idle connections
     - 999/99/95/80 Duration: the statistics of the execution time for different types of SQL statements (different percentiles)

 - Query Detail